-DRMAA implementations SHOULD implicitly set an environment variable with the name DRMAA\INDEX\VAR for each job submitted to the DRM system.
+DRMAA implementations SHOULD implicitly set the environment variables DRMAA\INDEX\VAR and DRMAA\JOB\ID for each job submitted to the DRM system.

-An expected implementation strategy would be the transparent addition of an environment variable specification in the job submission.
+One possible implementation strategy is the transparent addition of environment variable specifications during job submission.
 Such a definition SHOULD NOT be visible for the application as part of the job template.
-If the application defines its own DRMAA\INDEX\VAR environment variable, it SHOULD override the implementation-defined value.
+If the application defines environment variables with the same name, they SHOULD override the default value.

-The environment variable MUST contain the name of the DRM system environment variable that holds the parametric job index.
+The DRMAA\INDEX\VAR environment variable MUST contain the name of the DRM system environment variable that provides the parametric index of the job being executed.
 Examples are TASK\ID in GridEngine, PBS\ARRAYID in Torque, or LSB\JOBINDEX in LSF.
-By doing an indirect fetching of the environment variable value, jobs are enabled to get their own parametric index regardless of the DRM system type.
 For DRM systems that do not provide such an environment variable, DRMAA\INDEX\VAR SHOULD not be set.
+If the job is not a bulk job, DRMAA\INDEX\VAR SHOULD not be set.